samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - the children are fond with the ice cream. (requires knowledge of the specific verb and its prepositions) (unacc)
 - the table was wiped by john clean. (long-range deps) (unacc)

 In most cases, the teacher is right but unconfident.
-These are difficult sentences and the students, sometimes very confidently, make mistakes on them -- possibly to their length and complexity, and due to missing semantic knowledge needed to detect ungrammaticality.
+These are difficult sentences and the students, sometimes very confidently, make mistakes on them -- possibly due to their length and complexity, and due to missing semantic knowledge needed to detect ungrammaticality.

 ### Mistake type analysis (CoLA only)
 On simple sentences, students roughly match the teacher, it's the harder cases where students start making mistakes.